2017 Ford Explorer Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Ford Explorer Prices - How Much is a Ford Explorer?

-To avoid overpaying on a new Ford Explorer, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Ford Explorer, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The Ford Explorer is a popular full-size SUV, which has been produced and sold by the Ford Motor Company ever since the 1990 model year.
 For the first 20 years of production, the Ford Explorer was a mid-size SUV, but its style and body was changed with the 2010 model year.
 The Ford Explorer is one of the best selling SUVs every year and the 2017 model will likely follow the same trend.